ChesapeakeCommons/Bay-Public-Access/README.md

 # Description

 There are four categories of public access: boating access, swimming (beach) access, fishing access, and natural area or trail access.
 The 2011 data relects an update to the 2009 public access data base.
 The states of Pennsylvania, New York, Delaware, Maryland, Virginia, West Virginia and the District of Columbia were invited to provide updated data to the Chesapeake Bay Program (CBP) during December 2010 - June 2011.
 This data set represents the best available public access data from CBP and states from this time period.
-The public access baseline was incoporated into the Chesapeake Bay Public Access planning process and made available for public comment in June-July 2011.
+The public access baseline was incorporated into the Chesapeake Bay Public Access planning process and made available for public comment in June-July 2011.

 # Constraints

 Although these data have been processed successfully on a computer system at the Chesapeake Bay Program, no warranty expressed or implied is made regarding the accuracy or utility of the data on any other system or for general or scientific purposes, nor shall the act of distribution constitute such warranty.
 This disclaimer applies both to individual us of the data and aggregate use with other data.
-It is strongly recommended that careful attention be paid to cntents of the metadata file associated with these data.
+It is strongly recommended that careful attention be paid to contents of the metadata file associated with these data.
 The Chesapeake Bay Program shall not be held liable for improper use of the data described and/or contained herein.

 # Contact